SonyCSLParis/vqcpc-bach/docs/index.md

 ___
 ## Clusters <a id="clusters"></a>
-The encoder learns to map atomic structuring elements of a time-series to a label belonging to a discrete alphabet.
+The encoder simply learns to map subsequences of a time series to a label belonging to a discrete alphabet.
-In other words, **an encoder defines a clustering of the space formed by structuring elements**.
+In other words, **an encoder defines a clustering of the space of subsequences**.
 This clustering is learned in a self-supervised manner, by optimising a contrastive objective.

 In our experiment, we considered Bach chorales.